czech-radio/schedule/README.md

 - [x] Convert schedule to `pandas.DataFrame`.
 - [ ] Manage schedules via flask application.

+## Prerequisities

+We assume that you use at least Python 3.10.

 ## Installation

 One can install package from the GitHub repository.